7 Adventurous Ways To Experience Europe In Summer

-Ever wanted to join Jon Snow north of the Wall?
-Well, you kind of can; Game of Thrones used Iceland to depict Westeros’ chilly north, and the Nordic island has a thriving tourism industry.
+Ever wanted to join Jon Snow north of The Wall?
+Well, you can, kind of: Game Of Thrones used Iceland to depict Westeros’ chilly north, and the Nordic island has a thriving tourism industry.

 That said, Iceland has been beautiful since long before HBO made it meme-worthy.
 Volcanic, black-sand beaches, glacial lagoons, geothermal pools – Iceland has natural beauty to spare, all year ’round.